Love of Siam: Home media

 The standard DVD was released on February 19, 2008, in anamorphic widescreen format with Thai Dolby Digital 5.1 and Dolby 2.0 Surround audio tracks and a commentary by the director.
 The DVD includes music videos, trailer and a photo gallery.

 The three-disc director's cut DVD was released on April 9, 2008.
 Discs 1 and 2 contain the 173 minutes director's cut of the film.
 Disc 3 includes a trailer, a film documentary, deleted scenes, a "Making Of", character introductions, a live concert, an interview with the songwriter and the complete theatrical version with an on-screen commentary by the director.

 In addition, an audio CD, a wooden doll, postcards, the letter and a note of Gun lae gun are featured in a limited DVD Boxset.

 Love of Siam was released as a Collector's Edition 3-disc set in Taiwan on January 21, 2009.
 This edition duplicates the Thai three-disc director's cut DVD and adds an exclusive extra of the director's and stars' reception in Taiwan.
 This is the only DVD of the director's cut that has English subtitles on both the film and the extras, except the Making Of which doesn't have any subtitles.

 All Thailand editions mentioned above are now out of print.
 A budget-price one disc version was released in 2009, accompanied by a two disc version of the director's cut.

 Love of Siam (theatrical version) was released in the US on October 13, 2009.
 The only extra is the trailer.
 This is the only DVD of the theatrical version that has English subtitles.

 Adaptation

-On November 26, 2024, it was announced that Love of Siam will be adapted into a stage play under the name The Love of Siam: The Musical, which is a collaboration between Chookiat's Studio Commuan and GMMTV, and set to open in 2025.
+On November 26, 2024, it was announced that Love of Siam will be adapted into a stage play under the name The Love of Siam: The Musical, which is a collaboration between Chookiat's Studio Commuan and GMMTV.

+In November 2025, GMMTV announced that Norawit Titicharoenrak (Gemini) and Nattawat Jirochtikul (Fourth) would play the lead roles of Tong and Mew.